Hey Kids (Start Here)

 Newt gets in.

-“The Wall of Life,” he says, half-choking on conflicted indecision, his thoughts flattening into nearly nothing beneath the pressure of how badly he wants this and how frightened it makes him.
+“The Wall of Life,” he says, half-choked with conflicted indecision, his thoughts flattening into nothing beneath the pressure of how badly he wants this and how frightened it makes him.

 “That is not a valid destination,” the cab says.

 “Who are you?”
-Newt snaps, too stressed to put up with obstructionist cabs.
+Newt is too stressed to put up with obstructionist cabs.
 “Sartre?”

 “No, I am a taxi cab.
 Please specify a valid destination,” the cab says kindly.